Types of Aviation Safety Culture

 Safety culture in aviation organizations is more than just one thing.
 There are multiple “types” of safety culture.

-The five faces of safety culture you should consider are:
+The five faces of a safety culture you should consider are:

 - Safety commitment